Nadal digs deep like Real Madrid to advance

-Just as his beloved Real Madrid came back from the brink to reach the Champions League soccer final on Wednesday, 35-year-old Nadal found extra energy in reserve to win a lengthy tiebreak and secure the 1,050th win of his career.
+Just as his beloved Real Madrid came back from the brink to reach the Champions League soccer final on Wednesday, 35-year-old Nadal found extra energy in reserve to win a lengthy tiebreak.

+The victory was the 1,050th win of his career as he moved into a Masters 1000 quarter-final for the 99th time and he was lifted by Real's dramatic 3-1 win over Manchester City achieved with the help of two last-gasp goals.

+"Yesterday was an unforgettable night.
+The spirit that Real Madrid had was just incredible.
+For me today, in some way, it was an inspiration," Nadal said in a post-match interview with the ATP.

 Uncharacteristic errors and double faults from third seed Nadal allowed Goffin to break first and go 3-2 up in the opening set but the Spaniard quickly broke back twice to serve out the set, sealing it with a venomous crosscourt forehand winner.